techgrounds/cloud-assignments-E28MS/Assignments/Cloud/Azure Files.md

 5. What is the difference between X and other similar services?
 6. A handy list of tasks you need to be able to perform practically:

-7. Where can I find this service in the console?
+    *  Where can I find this service in the console?
-8. How do I turn on this service?
+    *  How do I turn on this service?
-9. How can I connect this service to other resources?
+    *  How can I connect this service to other resources?

+## Subject

+Azure Files offers fully managed file shares in the cloud that are accessible via the industry standard Server Message Block (SMB) protocol, Network File System (NFS) protocol, and Azure Files REST API.

+Azure file shares can be mounted concurrently by cloud or on-premises deployments.

+SMB Azure file shares are accessible from Windows, Linux, and macOS clients.

+NFS Azure file shares are accessible from Linux clients.

+Additionally, SMB Azure file shares can be cached on Windows servers with Azure File Sync for fast access near where the data is being used.

 ##  Assignment: